Myrtle Beach reopened to survive the summer. Now, it’s a coronavirus ‘petri dish.’

 “If you or someone to whom you are close has been to Myrtle Beach in the past two weeks, please be aware that you have a good probability of having been exposed to the novel coronavirus,” Steven Stack, Kentucky’s public health commissioner, said in a statement.

 In Ohio, a group of 90 students from Belmont County and surrounding areas who celebrated the end of the school year in Myrtle Beach now are experiencing an outbreak of their own.
 About two dozen of those students have tested positive but are asymptomatic, said Darren Jenkins, the superintendent of Bellaire School District.
-More than 100 teenagers in the Washington, D.C., region similarly are believed to have caught the coronavirus while on vacation there, Virginia officials confirmed this week.
+More than 100 teenagers and young adults from the D.C. region similarly have tested positive for the coronavirus after vacationing in Myrtle Beach, Virginia officials confirmed this week.

 The Fourth of July presents an even larger challenge for Myrtle Beach, whose mayor, Bethune, described it as “historically the busiest week of the year.”
 The three-day weekend is a critical part of the roughly 100-day summer calendar, when most businesses race to make enough money to survive the slower winter months.

-Anticipating a flood of tourists, the city is set to hold a council meeting Thursday that could result in a requirement for masks.
-Like many South Carolina cities, Myrtle Beach leaders thought they couldn’t take the critical step until the state’s attorney general announced that municipalities do, in fact, have the power to set their own policies on face coverings.
-Bethune and other city council members say they support such an order, following other nearby towns, including North Myrtle Beach, that recently have required masks.
+Anticipating a flood of tourists, the city on Thursday issued a new order requiring masks in densely packed public places, including stores and hotel lobbies.
+Like many South Carolina cities, Myrtle Beach leaders said they couldn’t take the critical step until the state’s attorney general announced that municipalities did, in fact, have the power to set their own policies on face coverings.
+Other, nearby towns, including North Myrtle Beach, adopted mask mandates of their own in late June.

 But Bethune stressed that Myrtle Beach is unlikely to take the most aggressive step — closing the city’s beaches — to combat the recent spate of new coronavirus cases.
 With businesses in the red, an economy on the precipice and a city confronting its own share of financial headaches, Myrtle Beach simply can’t afford it, she said.